gmcninch-tufts/gmcninch-tufts.github.io/posts/2022-03---Special-session-AMS-Tufts.md

 originally intended to be held at [Tufts University](http://www.tufts.edu).

-Thanks to all the speakers for some nice talks!
+Thanks to all the speakers for nice talks!